Google rolls out new viewer mode for Meet - ExBulletin

 “Hosts can switch viewers to contributors when the time comes for a larger group to join,” the company said.

 “Viewers will be able to use Meet features such as Q&A and polls.
 Viewers will not be able to use in-meeting chat or emoji reactions.
-Viewer support for these features planned for the future.”
-It is,” he added.
+Viewer support for these features is planned for the future.” ,” he added.

 Meanwhile, in April this year, the tech giant introduced a 1080p video calling option for users of its video communication services to improve user experience.